SysKitTeam/docs-spdockit/how-to/spdockit-insights/configure-data-collection.md

 Additional configuration is done by means of the SPDocKit Insights application.

 1. [Install SPDocKit Insights](#internal/installation/installation-guide/) to **any** server, with or without SPDocKit.
 Run the SPDocKit setup file and select the Insights Viewer feature in the **advanced** install mode.
-2. Start SPDocKit Insights
+2. Start SPDocKit Insights.
     - From the Windows start menu.
     - If SPDocKit was installed with SPDocKit Insights, SPDocKit Insights is available from the SPDocKit start page.
     - In a standalone installation, SPDocKit Insights will start automatically when the installation has completed.
     - In a combined installation with the SPDocKit Insights Agent, SPDocKit Insights will start automatically after SPDocKit Insights Agent configuration.
-3. SPDocKit Insights uses some default settings
+3. SPDocKit Insights uses some default settings:
     - **All** farms will be monitored.
     - ULS event of **Unexpected**, **Exception** and **Critical** level will be collected.
     - Windows Event Log and SQL logs will **not** be collected.